 According to the U.S. Department of Agriculture, a survey lead by Agriculture Research Service verified “microgreens contain considerably higher levels of vitamins and carotenoids—about five times greater—than their mature plant counterparts.”
 You can read more about this research in the January 2014 issue of Agricultural Research magazine.

-Sprouts vs. Microgreens.
 Sprouts are harvested before the 1st leaves have developed, whereas, microgreens are cut just after 1st leaves have developed.

-Backpacks and Back-bags.
 There are backpacks and back-bags where you can grow and harvest microgreens while you hike.
 If you have ever tried this successfully or not, please reply to this blog.
 We’d love to hear about your experience.

 Microgreens are germinated seeds of edible herbs and vegetables and are rising in popularity as the new culinary trend.
 They are small in size but strong in flavor and nutrition.
 Their intense flavor and rich colors, can be emphasized in a meal as the focal point or simply add to a dish for extra crunch and texture.